sebastianhuus/sebastianhuus/README.md

 ### Hiya!👋

 Welcome to my (currently) very empty GitHub profile!
-I'm a soon-to-be computer science student starting this autumn and I'm super excited to learn about pretty much all there is about *everything*.
+I'm a software engineering student at the University of Oslo and I'm super excited to learn about pretty much all there is about *everything*.
 My main interests are ✨*space*✨, rockets🚀 and music!🎵 And of course the physics related to those!

-Currently trying to learn Javascript through Electron.
-Been fun so far!
+Recently been playing HTTPs and requests using Python!

-And now I've moved on to HTTP and requests using Python!
-Woo!
+Been also tampering with automation and macro programming with AutoHotKey and Python, with the end goal of automating ALL the button clicks at work!

 <!--
 **sebastianhuus/sebastianhuus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.